f4n0/WebView2Installer/README.md

 ## Usage
 You have 2 ways:
-1. Download Release.zip from the Releases page.
+1. Download Cli.zip from the latest build artifact.
 This contains the Console application ready to Run
 2. Add the WebView2Installer nuget package to your solution.
 The package is available from Nuget.org

 ## How It Works